Saqi Namah

-Saqi Namah (ساقی نامہ) often transliterated in English as Saqi Nama, is an Urdu nazm written by Muhammad Iqbal in 1935.
-This is one of the Iqbal's most famous lengthy poems apart from Tulu'i Islam, Shikwah and Jawab-e-Shikwah.
+Saqi Namah (ساقی نامہ), often transliterated in English as Saqi Nama, is an Urdu nazm written by Muhammad Iqbal in 1935.
+This is one of Iqbal's most famous long poems apart from Tulu'i Islam, Shikwah and Jawab-e-Shikwah.
 This poem was published in his book, Baal-e-Jibreel, often translated in English as Gabriel's Wing.

 Theme of the poem

 The central theme of the poem is Muslim Renaissance.
-Iqbal sketches changing order of the world's political system and laments that Islamic Nations are still devoid of that awakening.
+Iqbal sketches changing order of the world's political system and laments that Islamic nations are still devoid of that awakening.
 He prays to Almighty Allah to bestow Muslims with wisdom and awareness.
 The word saqi is translated in English as a bartender.
 The word has been extensively used as a metaphor in Persian poetry for lover, friends, poet's alter ego and even for Almighty God.
-Iqbal has used the word saqi a poetic reference to Allah.
+Iqbal has used the word saqi as a poetic reference to Allah.